Before we digging into how to create macros, we need to understand the types of VBA macros.

 VBA Sub procedures

 Subprocedure can be treated as a new command like other commands in Excel.
 Any user of your workbook can use this command.
-A Sub procedure can also be executed by other Macro.
+A Sub procedure can also be executed by another Macro.
 You can have any number of Sub procedures in an Excel workbook.
 The following figure shows a simple VBA Sub procedure.
 When this code is executed, VBA will insert the current date into the active cell, apply a number format like “mmmm d, yyyy”, make the cell bold, set the text color to white, set the background color to black, and adjust the column width.

 How to write a Subprocedure